jonasmmiguel/state-estimation-e-localization/week1-least-squares-parameter-estimators.md

   - how: the estimate distribution will be skewed so that the outlying measurement is more likely

     [also: the computation of the gain $\mathbf{K}$ is not robust to outliers]

+Note: modeling measurement noise as Gaussian is ok, for example, when there are various independent sources of noise (see Central Limit Theorem)

 # (Filtered) Recommended Resources